quorten/quorten-blog1/_posts/2019-05-25-mac-classic-disk-io.md

 <!-- more -->

-My old versions of Inside Macintosh are also pretty helpful too.
+My old versions of Inside Macintosh (from pagetable.com) are also pretty helpful too.
 Basically, once you've got the driver number figured out to access a SCSI disk, you just call this really simple and easy Toolbox routine where you specify the address of the block you want to read, and it will be placed inside a buffer.
 Then you can easily complete the rest of the job just by using the documented serial interface in the old Inside Macintosh books.

 Now, here's another surprise.
 Once upon a time, there has a physical hardware device named _Catweasel_ that allowed you to read